gajus/eslint-plugin-jsdoc/.README/rules/require-returns.md

 - `checkGetters` - Boolean to determine whether getter methods should be checked for `@returns` tags.
 Defaults to `true`.
 - `exemptedBy` - Array of tags (e.g., `['type']`) whose presence on the document block avoids the need for a `@returns`.
-Defaults to an empty array.
+Defaults to an array with `inheritdoc`.
+If you set this array, it will overwrite the default, so be sure to add back `inheritdoc` if you wish its presence to cause exemption of the rule.
 - `forceRequireReturn` - Set to `true` to always insist on `@returns` documentation regardless of implicit or explicit `return`'s in the function.
 May be desired to flag that a project is aware of an